Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ### User Stories
 The user will:
-1. be able to access the website on a variety of different devices
+1. be able to easily access the website on a variety of different devices
 2. be able to view emergency contact details incase plumbing services are needed in a hurry
-3. be able to see a detailed list of example services offered
+3. be able to see services offered
 4. the ability to get in contact in a variety of different ways easily and clearly
 5. to navigate the various pages of the website easily
 6. clearly see if services are available from the website in their area